arthi2900/app1/docs/prd.md

 - **School-based isolation**: Can only view and manage users (teachers and students) from their assigned school
 - **Visibility Rules**:
   - ✅ Can view: Teachers from their own school, Students from their own school
-  - ❌ Cannot view: Users from other schools\n\n### 2.3 Teacher
+  - ❌ Cannot view: Users from other schools
+\n### 2.3 Teacher
+- View assigned classes, sections, and subjects
+- View students of assigned sections only
-- Question creation (for assigned school only)
+- Question creation (for assigned school and subjects only)
 - Question paper preparation (for assigned school only)
+- Test schedule creation (for assigned classes and sections only)
 - Exam conduct (for assigned school only)
-- Student performance viewing (within assigned school only)
+- Student performance viewing (within assigned sections only)
+- Result entry and analysis (for assigned students only)
 - Profile editing capability
 - Linked to specific school from school master list
-- **School-based isolation**: Can only view and interact with students from their assigned school
+- **School-based isolation**: Can only view and interact with students from their assigned sections
 - **Visibility Rules**:
-  - ✅ Can view: Students from their own school\n  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools
+  - ✅ Can view: Students from their assigned sections
+  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools

 ### 2.4 Student
+- View my class, section, subjects, and teachers
 - Exam participation (for assigned school only)
+- View tests assigned to my class and section
 - Result viewing (own results only)
 - Access to past exam reports (own reports only)
 - Profile editing capability\n- Linked to specific school from school master list